-Patients with MCI experience a decline in memory but not in other cognitive abilities.
+Patients with mild cognitive impairment (MCI) experience a decline in memory but not in other cognitive abilities.
 There is no significant impact on daily life.
-It often goes unnoticed by the individual experiencing it but, a person with MCI remains at a greater risk of progressing on to dementia.
+It often goes unnoticed by the individual experiencing it, but a person with MCI remains at a greater risk of progressing on to dementia.

 Why Choose UHealth?

 How do the research programs at UM work?
 UM Neurology has an ever-growing memory research program.
-UM researchers collaborate with other the University of Miami researches as well as scientists throughout the country.
-We are proud of our researchers, their dedication and their significant accomplishments.
+UM researchers collaborate with each other as well as scientists throughout the country.
+We are proud of our researchers, their dedication, and their significant accomplishments.

 What are your research goals?
 We want to understand why people develop problems with their memory as they age.
 We also want to understand the factors that make someone susceptible to dementia.